Heavy periods: what is the reason and what to do

 - The presence of certain obstacles at the exit from the uterus, for example, they can be myomatous nodes that grow inside or polyps in the endometrium.

 - Violation of the contractile function of the uterus.
-In order for the discharge to be pushed out in a timely manner, the uterine walls periodically contract.
-The cause of the problem is the same fibroids or incorrect functioning of the endometrium.
-Insufficient contraction of the uterus after childbirth signals a violation of its recovery.
+In order for the secretions to be pushed out in a timely manner, the uterine walls periodically contract.
+The cause of the problem is the same fibroid or incorrect functioning of the endometrium.
+Insufficient contraction of the uterus after childbirth indicates problems with its recovery.

-- Hormonal dysfunction, in which ovulation does not occur and the egg does not fully mature.
+- Hormonal dysfunction, in which ovulation does not occur and the egg does not mature to the end.

-- It happens that clots are the cause of blood diseases and insufficient ability to clot.
+- It happens that clots cause blood diseases and insufficient ability to clot.

 How to stop heavy periods

-Women suffering from hypermenstrual syndrome, first of all, must pass laboratory tests and be examined by a doctor in order to exclude the presence of infections and other diseases.
-But there are a number of recommendations that a woman herself is able to fulfill, namely:
+Women suffering from hypermenstrual syndrome, first of all, should undergo laboratory tests and be examined by a doctor to rule out the presence of infections and other diseases.
+But there are a number of recommendations that a woman herself is able to follow, namely:

-- reduce physical activity, including sports, or completely abandon them for a while;
+- reduce physical activity, including sports, or completely abandon it for a while;

 - do not drink alcoholic beverages and coffee;